How AP Develops Courses and Exams

 Before putting the questions in the pool for possible inclusion on an exam, AP test developers pilot them to determine their statistical properties.
 When assembling an exam, the committee conducts a final review to ensure conformity with the specifications.

-Assessment development for the new AP Seminar course is unique in that it involves the development of two types of assessments: through-course assessments (also known as performance tasks) and an end-of-course exam.
+Assessment development for the new AP Seminar and AP Computer Science Principles courses is unique in that it involves the development of two types of assessments: through-course assessments (also known as performance tasks) and an end-of-course exam.
 The committee reviews every facet of the performance tasks and each potential exam question for alignment with the curriculum framework, content accuracy, conformity with specifications, and a number of other criteria that ensure the integrity of the assessment.